byx2000/ImplicitPlotter/README.md

 # ImplicitPlotter

-ImplicitPlotter is a command-line tool that can plot images of any binary implicit function equation or inequality, supporting both Cartesian and polar coordinates.
+ImplicitPlotter is a command-line tool that can plot graph of any binary implicit function equation or inequality, supporting both Cartesian and polar coordinates.

 The plotting algorithm is based on [interval arithmetic](https://www.dgp.toronto.edu/public_user/mooncake/papers/SIGGRAPH2001_Tupper.pdf).